merwin-asm/StatmanAPI/README.md

 /service/stop - > Stop the users processes
 ```

-With headers ~
+With header ~

-    -token:token of discord
+    token:token of discord